 - The rights of Parliament: The actions of the Speaker fit within a long tradition of the independence of the Speaker from the control of the executive.
 This is historically not the first time that a power struggle between executive and legislature has happened, the most famous being the events of 1640-42 that led to the outbreak of the English Civil War.
 Speaker Bercow is a strong defender of the rights of Parliament and of MPs, and his actions certainly have support, not least amongst those who see Parliament as having been too emasculated.

 It should be made clear that this power struggle over control over Brexit was really between a Tory party under pressure from its right wing to go further in breaking with the EU, claiming that this was “the will of the people” under the 2016 referendum and a Parliament that was able to unite to prevent the extremists from having their way and limit the extent of Brexit and the damage it might do.

 Righting the democratic deficit

 Arguably one core reason for the unrest that gave rise to the Brexit vote in the referendum of 2016 was a perception of a democratic deficit.
 It is suggested in this blog that an underlying reason for the deficit and the sense of alienation from a “political class” and “Westminster” has been over-centralisation of the organs of government and representation in the Prime Minister and the government of the day.
-Overall, a potentially beneficial side-effect of the Brexit crisis could be said to be a re-assertion of the role of Parliament and the influence that can be brought to bear by elected representatives.
+Overall, a potentially beneficial side-effect of the Brexit crisis and the power struggle between the executive and Parliament could be said to be a re-assertion of the role of Parliament and the influence that can be brought to bear by elected representatives.